fwuffyboi/peek/README.md

  - [ ] Add a fallback if ipinfo.io doesn't work
  - [ ] Create a better way to get the server's IP
  - [ ] See open sessions (ssh, etc.) and who/where they are from
- - [ ] Be able to login and run commands as a certain system user
+ - [ ] Be able to log in and run commands as a certain system user
  - [ ] Email if a certain stat gets to certain level
  - [ ] Be able to see if a certain port on the local network is responsive (ping)
  - [x] Be able to see the logs of Peek